 Organize, represent, and interpret data with up to three categories; ask and answer questions about the total number of data points, how many in each category and how may more or less are in one category than another.

 Code Digital Student Experience Code Teacher Resources

 U19 Graphing Tic-Tac-Toe

-ISIP EM Picture Graphs to the Rescue!
+ISIP Picture Graphs to the Rescue!

-ISIP EM Analyze and Add Using Picture Graphs
+ISIP Analyze and Add Using Picture Graphs

-ISIP EM Graphing Three Ways

-ISIP EM Determining Most and Least with Graphs

-ISIP EM Read and Analyze Bar Graphs